Airline hedges fuel rally in later dated oil prices

 A fourth trading source indicated that bigger trades occurred in the over the counter market last week.
 While still small relative to previous years, when some carriers hedged as much as 40 percent of their fuel costs, the recent activity was robust and included larger players, the source added.

-The renewed interest suggests that airlines executives who were stung by billions of dollars in hedging-related losses last year are more confident that they’re buying at the bottom, a further sign of shifting sentiment in the oil market after an over 60-percent price slump since mid-2014 LCOc1.
+The renewed interest suggests that airlines executives who were stung by billions of dollars in hedging-related losses last year are more confident that they’re buying at the bottom, a further sign of shifting sentiment in the oil market after an over 60-percent price slump since mid-2014.

 Big oil consumers are coming around to the idea that “we’re not going to see too many more legs down” in prices, said Steve Sinos, vice president at consultancy Mercatus Energy, which advises corporations including airlines on hedging strategies.